MySQL 5.x Installation on Windows

 C:\_a\MySQL\MySQL Server 5.6, not

 C:\Program Files\MySQL.
-In this article, we will specify
+In this article, I will specify

 C:\_a, so the installation path becomes